realiotech/realio-network-docs/docs/01-fullnode/02-setup.md

 :::tip Choose your DB backend
 Before installing the software, a consideration must be done.

 By default, Realio Network uses [LevelDB](https://github.com/google/leveldb) as its database backend engine.
-However, since version `v0.6.0` we've also added the possibility of optionally using [Facebook's RocksDB](https://github.com/facebook/rocksdb), which, although still being experimental, is known to be faster and could lead to lower syncing times.
-If you want to try out RocksDB you can take a look at our [RocksDB installation guide](04-rocksdb-installation.mdx) before proceeding further.
 :::

 In your terminal, run the following: